jallier/laundry-notify/README.md

 ## Installation

+Before you get started, you will need an mqtt broker running somewhere, and some way of sending events from your appliances to mqtt.
+I use a home assistant automation to do this, but anything that lets you send messages via mqtt based on the power state of the appliances will do the trick.

+You will need to set up mqtt to receive events on the topic you specify in the config, with either `started_at=<timestamp>` or `finished_at=<timestamp>`.
+Please ensure the timestamps are using ISO 8601 format for compatibility.

 This repo contains a dockerfile you can use to build a docker container.

 Building the go binary should also work, as all the templates are embedded into it.